benosho/landing-page-build/README.md

 # Landing Page Project
-Landing page with auto-generated navigation and user click and scroll events handling
+Landing page with auto-generated navigation and click and scroll events handling

 ## Version
 1.0